 1967: At EMI’s London studios, the Beatles began recording “Within You Without You,” a song George Harrison originally composed on a harmonium.
 Several musicians were recruited from the Asian Music Circle, a collective based in Fitzalan Road in Finchley, north London, to assist in the recording of the India-influenced song.

 1969: Tommy Roe was at #1 in the US for the second and final time with “Dizzy,” which spent four weeks at the top of the chart.
 That summer, the record became his only #1 single in the UK.

 1971: “I Am… I Said” by Neil Diamond was released.
 The record became his second top 10 single in the US and UK.

 1974: Emerson, Lake and Palmer’s concert film Pictures at an Exhibition had its US premiere in Los Angeles.
-The performance had been filmed live in 1970 at the Lyceum Theatre in London.
+The performance was filmed live in 1970 at the Lyceum Theatre in London.

 1975: The Doobie Brothers had their first of two #1 singles in the US with “Black Water.”

 1975: Led Zeppelin went to #1 on the UK album chart with their sixth studio album, Physical Graffiti.

 1975: Ben E. King hit #1 on Billboard’s R&B singles chart with “Supernatural Thing.”
 It was King’s first solo #1 hit since “Stand By Me” in 1961, first top 10 record on the R&B chart since “Don’t Play That Song (You Lied)” in 1962, and final single to reach #1.